Confirmed: Jacob Fowler and Adam Engstrom will play tonight - Dose.ca

 – RDS (@RDSca) December 11, 2025

-Samuel Montembeault will be his assistant, for those wondering.
+Samuel Montembeault (who is clearly no longer ill) will be his assistant, for those wondering.
 So Jakub Dobes will be in the stands in this first ménage à trois match.

 Offensively, we already knew that Jake Evans would make way for Owen Beck.

 And defensively?
 Adam Engstrom will take the place of Arber Xhekaj, who will be left out.
-He's the only skater who'll be bailing out from Tuesday's game… but keep in mind that the regular goaltenders will be bailing out too.
+He's the only (healthy) skater to take a hit from Tuesday's game… but keep in mind that regular goalies take hits too.

+Xhekaj is the easy target.
+But on the merits, Jayden Struble could have been penalized for Tuesday's game.

 Engstrom for Xhekaj